-A limitation of this model is that it only accounts for the labour market status in the previous month t-1, although the worker might have been on low pay for a single or multiple month(s).
+A limitation of this model is that it only accounts for the labour market status in the previous month t - 1, although the worker might have been on low pay for a single or multiple month(s).
 An option to circumvent this issue is to add more lags.
 However, as we interact the lagged dependent variables, the number of permutations based on past labour market positions increases strongly with the number of lags.
-We included three lags, which leaves us with eight labor market $\overline{\text{study: low pay and unemployment)}}$ are higher than in the case of the random-effects models.
-Own simulation also pointed at the same direction.
+We included three lags, which leaves us with eight labour market combinations (see Table 3).
+To simplify notation, $y{it-3}$ refers to the categorical variable that holds all combinations of the lagged labour market positions from t - 1 until t - 3.
+The adjusted reduced-form model takes the following form: